EventStore/EventStore/docs/clustering/using-dns.md

 It will be used only if the cluster has more than one node.
 You must set the `ClusterDns` setting to a proper DNS name.

-When using DNS for cluster gossip, you'd need to set the `GossipPort` setting to the internal (usual) or external HTTP port, depending on your cluster networking configuration.
+When using DNS for cluster gossip, you'd need to set the `GossipPort` setting to the HTTP port, depending on your cluster networking configuration.
 Refer to [gossip port](./gossip.md#gossip-port) option documentation to learn more.